rmsk2/moreorless/readme.md

 at the current cursor position
 - Pressing `Alt+k` clears the clipboard and frees the associated memory
 - When any other key is pressed the corresponding character is inserted at the current cursor position

-`Moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
+If the document has unsaved changes a `*` appears in the top right corner of the screen. `Moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
 The default is LF but this can be changed at program start to CR.
 If the alternate line ending character is encountered in text it is replaced by a diamond shaped character.

 The software auto detects the presence of a RAM expansion cartridge and uses the extra RAM if it is determined that such a cartridge is in fact present.